 The Animal Kingdom – you are not invited

-The Animal Kingdom – you are not invited (2016-19) is the working title for a collaboration between Linh Le and I. We are performing at UBåden in june 2019 and have done three performances so far for Landscape Scenographies, For a Moment: Singularity and Vejret nu.
+The Animal Kingdom – you are not invited (2016-now) is the working title for a collaboration between Linh Le and I. We have done three performances so far for Landscape Scenographies, For a Moment: Singularity and Vejret nu.
 The performances are described below.

 Linh Le and I are developing methods inspired by animals to discover and express paradoxes that lie in the repression of minorities.
 One paradox is the relation between repression and freedom.
 We experience that on one hand the repression makes us less free and on the other we are free from the social restrictions of the majority.
 As such we are free to create our own communities, we are free from the responsibilities of the majority and we are free to reinvent ourselves.
 Those are our privileges.
 This puts us in a position where we can experiment artistically with identity, culture, politics, etc. in ways the majority can not.
 We experience that the majority do not consciously acknowledge our position; the majority feels easily threatened.
 They fear the loss of power that could potentially follow from the development, transformation and new perspectives our artistic experimentation would cause.
 The majority’s fear of our artistic experimentation causes further repression in the shape of limitations and control.